CarterSnich/firefox-xtra-compact/README.md

 ## Installation
 *Instructions taken from [FirefoxCSS' Generic Installation](https://github.com/FirefoxCSS-Store/FirefoxCSS-Store.github.io/blob/main/README.md#generic-installation)*

-1. Download the `userChrome.css` by clicking [here](https://github.com/CarterSnich/firefox-xtra-compact/raw/master/userChrome.css).
+1. Download the repository by clicking [here](https://github.com/CarterSnich/firefox-xtra-compact/archive/refs/heads/master.zip).
 2. Open `about:config` page.
 3. A dialog will warn you, but ignore it, ~~just do it~~ press the `I accept the risk!` button.
 4. Search for these: